FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **0 - 750**

        **0 - 30,000**
-     - Global cohesive strength (lb/ft2 or N/m2) of the levee or dam shell material for an unspecified failure location.
+     - Global cohesive strength (lb/ft2 or N/m2) of the levee or dam shell material for an

+       unspecified failure location.

    * - GCNC
      - **r**
      - **0.03 - 0.1**
      - Global Manning’s n-value of the levee or dam core material for an unspecified failure location.

        See comment 4.

-       If GCNC = 0.0 and a core is present, Manning’s n-value for the core material will computed from Strickler’s equation.
+       If GCNC = 0.0 and a core is present, Manning’s n-value for the core material will computed

+       from Strickler’s equation.

        This results in a very low n-value and is not recommended.
-       If GCNC

-       > 1., the n-value will be computed from a Moody diagram (Darcy f vs.
+       If GCNC > 1., the n-value will be computed from a Moody diagram (Darcy f vs.D50).
-       D50).

        Set GCNC = 0.0 for no core material.